NerdyMunchies/Simple-Exercises-In-NodeRED/Exercise- Earthquake Monitoring/README.md

 ### Creating the Dashboard
 * Edit the flow and name it *Dashboard*
-* Go to **Manage palette** and install **node-red-contrib-web-worldmap** and **node-red-dashboard**. **node-red-contrib-web-worldmap** is used to create a map on which points corresponding to locations where earthquakes are taking place in the last 24 hours are plotted and **node-red-dashboard** to display latest earthquake related tweets and the frequency of earthquakes per continent
+* Go to **Manage palette** and install **node-red-contrib-web-worldmap** and **node-red-dashboard**. **node-red-contrib-web-worldmap** is used to create a map on which points corresponding to locations where earthquakes are taking place in the last 24 hours are plotted and **node-red-dashboard** to display latest earthquake related tweets and the frequency of earthquakes per area
 * Go to the **dashboard** tab that was added next to the **info** and **debug**.
 You will notice that there are 3 tabs, each used to change the look and feel of the UI
 * Create a tab by clicking on **+tab**, which can resemble a page in the UI.
 Edit it